ni/webvi-examples/Guides/CSS/README.md

 ## How do I customize a specific control on my WebVI Panel?

-Select a control in the WebVI and configure the HTML class attribute with a `user-class-name` in the LabVIEW NXG IDE.
+Select a control in the WebVI and configure the HTML class attribute with a `user-class-name` in the G Web Development Software IDE.
 You cannot use spaces since they are used to separate multiple classes.

 Then write some CSS to targets that specific control: